cgmack/crapssim_private/memory-bank/activeContext.md

 *   **Separation of Concerns:** Maintain clear boundaries between game logic, data logging, and data analysis.
 *   **Incremental Development:** Build and test each component in isolation before integrating.
 *   **Comprehensive Testing:** Unit tests for individual functions/classes and integration tests for end-to-end flows.
+*   **GUI Design Principles:**
+    *   **User-Centric Design:** Prioritize clarity, ease of use, and intuitive navigation for all user interactions.
+    *   **Data Visualization Best Practices:** Employ appropriate chart types for different data sets, ensure clear labeling, and avoid visual clutter.
+    *   **Modularity and Reusability:** Design UI components to be self-contained and reusable across different parts of the application.
+    *   **Performance Optimization:** Implement strategies for efficient data loading and rendering, especially for large datasets, to ensure a smooth user experience.
+    *   **Scalability:** Design the GUI to easily accommodate new strategies, metrics, and visualization types in the future.

 ## Learnings and Project Insights
 This implementation will significantly enhance CrapsSim's analytical capabilities, transforming it from a simulation engine into a powerful tool for strategy validation and optimization.
 The structured logging to PostgreSQL will provide a solid foundation for future data-driven insights.